bbhulani/sdc_p2_trafficsigns/writeup_template.md

 | .00003				| Beware of ice/snow				 			|
 | .00001				| Road work      								|

-For the 5th image ...
+For the 5th image ... the model is predicting with ONLY 30% chance its a priority road when the correct prediction would be mandatory aroundabout which only has a 10% probability
 The top five soft max probabilities were  [12 13  8 40 38]]
 | Probability         	|     Prediction								|
 |:---------------------:|:---------------------------------------------:|